sipeed/MaixPy/docs/doc/en/pro/datasets.md

 ### Step 2: annotate the images

-Drawing boxes is called **annotation**.
-Draw a rectangle around every object and give it a class name.
+Annotation means drawing a rectangle around every object and giving it a class name.

 These tools are free to use:

-- [MaixHub online training](../vision/maixhub_train.md): draw boxes in the browser; the simplest choice for beginners.
+- [MaixHub online training](../vision/maixhub_train.md): annotate in the browser; the simplest choice for beginners.
 - [Make Sense](https://www.makesense.ai/): works in a browser and exports YOLO format.
-- [AnyLabeling](https://github.com/vietanhdev/anylabeling): an open-source desktop tool with box drawing and assisted annotation.
+- [AnyLabeling](https://github.com/vietanhdev/anylabeling): an open-source desktop tool that supports rectangle annotation and assisted labeling.
 - [CVAT](https://app.cvat.ai/): offers a free web plan and is useful for larger or team projects.

 For computer training, export as **Ultralytics YOLO Detection**.
 This is a standard way to arrange the image and annotation files; it is not another model.